jormungand/Configurable/README.md

 ### [Carthage](https://github.com/Carthage/Carthage)

-To install Arranged add a dependency to your Cartfile:
+To install Configurable add a dependency to your Cartfile:

 ```
 github "jormungand/Configurable"